 Before an individual with an intellectual or developmental disability can start receiving services, they need to “qualify” or be “eligible” for support.
-Stone Soup Group’s Developmental Disabilities Resource Connection (DDRC) Navigators can assist families through this process by helping them to apply for State of Alaska Developmental Disabilities Programs.
+Stone Soup Group’s Developmental Disabilities Resource Connection (DDRC) Navigators can assist families through this process by helping them apply for State of Alaska Medicaid Waiver Programs.

 - Developmental Disability Mini Grants*

 - Housing Assistance

 - Guardianship and Supported Decision Making Agreements